-6.2 Testing and assurance
+7.2 Testing and assurance

 Barclays designed and implemented an assurance framework in respect of the steps taken in the development of its resolvability capabilities.
-The framework was centrally designed and overseen by the Group RRP team based on the RAF assurance requirements with input from all three lines of defence.23 Assurance and testing activities were executed by workstreams and relevant first line (business units and Chief Controls Office) and second line (Risk and Compliance functions) teams and were risk-based, proportionate and appropriate to the impediment in question.
-Third line independent assurance was provided by Barclays Internal Audit as part of its annual audit plan and ongoing monitoring activities.
+The framework was centrally designed and overseen by the Group RRP team based on the RAF assurance requirements with input from all three lines of defence.28 Assurance activities are executed workstreams and relevant 1st Line (business units and Chief Controls Office) and 2nd Line (Risk and Compliance functions) teams and are risk-based, proportionate and appropriate to the impediment in question.
+3rd Line independent assurance is provided by Barclays Internal Audit as part of its annual audit plan and ongoing monitoring activities.
 The design of the assurance framework was reviewed by the BPLC Board.

-Barclays used a range of testing and assurance activities to help ensure that its resolution capabilities would operate as expected in resolution, with different types of testing and assurance activities being applied to suit the particular capability.
-For example, given the technical legal considerations involved in the GiR workstream, it was considered most effective to seek review of the playbook by external counsel; for workstreams that would require significant internal co-ordination there has been greater focus on conducting 'dry runs' of elements of the playbooks with relevant internal stakeholders; other workstreams that have developed technology tools (such as Funding in Resolution) have also included specific testing on these tools as part of their plans.
-The particular mix of testing and assurance activities used by each workstream was agreed between the relevant AEs and the Head of Group RRP and noted to relevant Group entity Boards and executive-level committees, ensuring that the most relevant activities were conducted in respect of each capability.
+Barclays uses a range of testing and assurance activities to help ensure that its resolution capabilities would operate as expected in resolution, with different types of testing and assurance activities being applied to suit the particular capability.
+For example, given the technical legal considerations involved in the GiR workstream, it was considered most effective to seek review of the playbook by external counsel; for workstreams that would require significant internal co-ordination there has been greater focus on conducting 'dry runs' of elements of playbooks with relevant internal stakeholders; other workstreams that have developed technology tools (such as Funding in Resolution) have also included specific testing on these tools as part of their plans.
+The particular mix of testing and assurance activities used by each workstream is agreed annually between the relevant AEs and the Head of Group RRP and noted to relevant Group entity Boards and executive-level committees as appropriate, ensuring that the most relevant activities were conducted in respect of each capability.